-La vibora (viper) is an aerial hit not given to everyone, but when overpowered it can do a lot of damage in the opponent's camp.
+La viper (viper) is an aerial hit not given to everyone, but when overpowered it can do a lot of damage in the opponent's camp.
 Let us try to give you the keys to this incredible coup.

-Why this name of vibora ?
+Why this name of vibora?

-La vibora is a variant of the bandeja, this defensive shot impacted high, above the shoulder, which allows attackers not to lose their offensive position at the net.
+The vibora is a variant of the tray, this defensive shot impacted high, above the shoulder, which allows attackers not to lose their offensive position at the net.
 The name of the snake which has been attributed to it is for the resemblance of the body of the animal to the trajectory of the bullet, which is absolutely not straight, and above all unpredictable.
 Finally, the viper is a rather calm snake, discreet, but which can become aggressive or even deadly.
 So watch out for her.

 Who can control it?

-Pablo Lijo vibora
+Pablo Lijo vibrates

 Technically

-In the case of vibora it's different.
+In the case of the vibora it is different.

 First of all, the pala will be placed behind our head, with the top of the pala if possible touching the back of our skull.
 Then we will not try to get the ball as high as possible, but we will wait for it at the best hitting height.
 And finally, it is the arm and the relaxation of the wrist that will do the strike.

-Paquito Navarro vibora
+Paquito Navarro vibrates

 Small advice: to find this point of impact which is different for each player, you can imagine yourself throwing a stone in a body of water to make ricochets there.
 Focus on when you are going to drop that pebble: it will be your place of impact with the ball because your arm will be straight and outstretched, acting like a whip.